kellykindla/FinalProject/README.md

 We would also like to fine-tune the EDA and cleaning process by categorizing or binning every crime type that was reported.

+During the data analysis phase, we added the time of day for each crime incident (Morning, Afternoon, Evening, and Night).
+We would like to see if the time of day a crime occurred would impact the house listing price.

-Lastly, we would have liked to include point of interests (such as parks, trails, water-areas, bars, etc.) to see if it would affect the listing price.
+Lastly, we would have liked to include point of interests (such as parks, trails, water-areas, bars, number of restaurants, etc.) to see if it would affect the listing price.

 ## Database: